 ScaleOut In-Memory Database also overcomes the single-server limitation of the Redis SAVE command.
 It provides a cluster-wide implementation of backup/restore using its built-in parallel backup/restore utility.
 This allows system administrators to backup all Redis objects with one click in ScaleOut’s management console, and it delivers parallel speedup by running simultaneously on all servers.
 The user can backup either to local disks:

 or to a single, shared disk:

-System administrators can minimize their workload by restoring backup files to a different cluster configuration than was used to make the backup.
-For example, a backup from a 3-server cluster can be restored to a 2-server cluster with a different hashslot mapping:
+System administrators can cut down their workload by restoring backup files to a different cluster configuration than they used to make the backup.
+For example, it’s possible to restore a backup from a three-server cluster to a two-server cluster with a different hashslot mapping:

-There’s a lot more in the new ScaleOut In-Memory Database than there’s room to fully discuss in this blog post.
-For example, ScaleOut’s cluster automatically stalls Redis command execution when it moves hashslots between nodes for load-balancing or performs recovery so that clients always have a consistent view of the cluster.
-Also, the cluster stores Redis objects in their own ScaleOut namespace side-by-side with objects managed by ScaleOut’s native APIs.
+There’s a lot more in the new ScaleOut In-Memory Database than there’s room to discuss in depth here.
+For example, ScaleOut’s cluster stalls Redis command execution automatically when it moves hashslots between nodes for load-balancing, or when it performs recovery.
+This means clients always have a consistent view of the cluster.
+Also, the cluster stores Redis objects in their own ScaleOut namespace side-by-side with objects that ScaleOut’s native APIs manage.
 This lets users access the full power of ScaleOut’s in-memory computing features, including cluster-wide, data-parallel operations and stream processing with digital twins.

-ScaleOut In-Memory Database opens the door to a new era of scalable processing for enterprise Redis users.
-By automating cluster management, improving data reliability, and adding multi-threaded command execution, this product can significantly drive down the total cost of ownership for Redis deployments even in comparison to commercial Redis alternatives.
+ScaleOut In-Memory Database makes scalable processing more convenient, reliable, and cost-effective for enterprise Redis users than ever before.
+By automating Redis cluster management, improving data reliability, and adding multi-threaded command execution, this product can significantly drive down the total cost of ownership for Redis deployments, even in comparison to commercial Redis alternatives.
 We invite you to check it out and see how it performs for you.
 We’d love to hear your feedback.